shreyasharathi/shreyasharathi.github.io/essays/nonlinear.md

 rmse = np.sqrt(mean_squared_error(y_test, y_predicted))
 r2 = r2_score(y_test, y_predicted)
 ```
-we end up with a R2 of 0.449, which is our best score yet. now we run:
+We end up with a R2 of 0.449, which is our best score yet. now we run:

 ```cpp
 # Assuming y_predicted and y_test are defined and are numpy arrays or similar data structures that support arithmetic operations